fhdm-dev/scoppy/README.md

 Attach the OTG adapter/cable to the USB input of the Android device.
 The other end attaches to the USB cable you have connected to your Pico.

 ### 4. Start Scoppying!
 Attach the +ve output of your signal source to GPIO26 of the Pico and the ground to gnd.
 This will allow you to measure signals between 0V and 3.3V.
 Of course the signal voltage should be within the allowed range of the ADC pins of the RP2040.
 See section 5.2.3 of the RP2040 Datasheet for more information.
 For Channel 2, attach a probe to GPIO27.
+You might want to insert a current limiting resistor (eg 100R) between the signal source and the pico ADC, just to be safe.

 If you don't have a suitable signal source you can view the test signals on GPIOs 16 and 18 (pins 21 and 24) by connecting one or both of them directly to the ADC pins (GPIO 26 and 27).
 GPIO 16 is a 1kHz square wave with a duty cycle of 50%.
 GPIO 18 is a 800Hz square wave with a duty cycle of 20%.